News and Tools for

 MOVEMENT

 At my connected parenting groups for mothers, I like to start by asking the moms to participate in an intensive self-care regimen for several weeks before we begin discussing parenting techniques.
 Mothers are notorious for sacrificing their own self-care in the service of others and, in order to be present for more closeness in any relationship, your own tank needs to be full first.
 The first time I started a group this way, it was striking to hear how each and every mother felt unfulfilled by, unhappy with, or out of touch with her own body.
 Most of them had grown to accept this condition as normal over time.
 Their feelings weren’t necessarily related to the size and shape of their bodies.
 This was more about their own physical satisfaction.
 Some tried to joke about it, chalking it up to age, “use it or lose it,” or having “mom-bod.”
 But the poignancy of the grief these moms felt around this issue struck a chord with me and inspired me to want to understand how we can become so easily disconnected from our bodies without even realizing it.
 It also challenged me to explore the truth of my own relationship to my body more deeply.
 The more I honestly reflected, the more I realized that I was also disconnected from my body and its movement; I was in no position to teach other people how to connect to their bodies until I solved my own issues first.
 The only intentional movement I did was some form of chore-like exercise, which I had to push myself uphill to perform and which I therefore did not do on any regular basis.
 There was nowhere to go but up.
+If you want to start playing golf as your sports, you may consider investing in a launch monitor to help you practice your skills.
+Explore the website of BirdieBall to find golf products that can enhance your golfing experience.

 Movement Versus Exercise